 - Use your common sense.
 Does it sound possible or far-fetched?

-You know that many fake stories are posted daily – don’t share if you haven’t ensured it is legit.
+You know that many fake stories are posted daily—don’t share if you haven’t ensured they are legit.
 Criminal charges and civil claims could be laid against people who disseminated fake news that caused harm.

 “If you share fake news stories online, you could face criminal charges.”

-Social media expert Emma Sadleir said in the present “post-truth era”, people needed to be held responsible for what they disseminated online.
+Social media expert Emma Sadleir said that in the present “post-truth era,” people need to be held responsible for what they disseminate online.
 “All the same laws still apply to social media.”

 Online content should always be carefully examined before it is shared because the person who shared harmful or offensive content would be held responsible for it.
 “You can disassociate yourself from the news by sharing it and saying, ‘I can’t believe this is being shared.'”